-Later that day her mother came home and hit her, and then took a sarong and wrapped her up in it, tying it tightly around the little girl’s wrists before throwing the other end over a beam and pulling her up until her feet left the ground.
+Later that day her mother came home and hit her, and then took a sarong and tied it tightly around the little girl’s wrists before throwing the other end over a beam and pulling her up until her feet left the ground.
 She beat her and left her hanging, for a long time.

 Later she would visit her brother in hospital where he lay in a glass tank.
 After three months he came home, and there was no lasting damage.
 But the beatings continued.

 They told her she was ugly.
 Over and over again they told her, until she believed it.
 She had wide cheek-bones, a button nose and bright brown eyes, and looked no different from any of the other girls in the village.
 But ugly, ugly, was all she heard.
 Because that’s what they say, meaning ‘difficult’.
 An obedient, harmonious child is beautiful in their idiom.
 One with too many questions, too much spirit — a difficult child — is ugly, ugly, ugly.
 She was stubborn.
 She was difficult to feed, because she wouldn’t eat meat.
 When the men of the village, every couple of months, went trekking to the mountains of Phu Wiang, and came home with a deer or a pig slung on a pole across their shoulders, she would never join the feast.